 Romania approved Law 217/2016, which obliges companies to donate or sell food products that are close to expiration dates at reduced prices.
 Related to this purpose, Law 200/2018 provided additional rules stating that food-sector stakeholders must prevent food waste during production, processing, storage, distribution, and sale.
-Enforcement rules for the food waste reduction law were set through the Government Decision 51/2019, while the fiscal incentives for food donations are provided by Law 131/2020.
+Enforcement rules for the food waste reduction law were set through the Government Decision 51/2019, amended in 2024 through Government Decision 955/2024.
+The latter provides information on establishing a national platform for collecting data on food waste reduction based on the information uploaded on a mandatory base by each operator along the food supply chain.
+The fiscal incentives for food donations are provided by Law 131/2020.